Pink (singer): 2008–2011: Funhouse and Greatest Hits... So Far!!!

 Pink was a soloist in the remake of the 1985 charity single, "We Are the World".
 She collaborated on the 2010 Herbie Hancock album, The Imagine Project, in which she sang Peter Gabriel's "Don't Give Up" with John Legend and contributed vocals to John Lennon's "Imagine" with Seal, India.Arie, Jeff Beck, Konono Nº1, Oumou Sangaré, and others.
 The last collaboration earned Pink a Grammy Award for Best Pop Collaboration with Vocals.
 She was featured on a track titled "Won't Back Down" for Eminem's 2010 album Recovery; Eminem explained that he included Pink because he "felt like she would smash this record."

-On July 15, 2010, during a concert in Nurnberg, Germany, Pink was preparing to end her concert with an aerial acrobatic routine when she was pulled offstage and onto a barricade below.
+On July 15, 2010, during a concert in Nuremberg, Germany, Pink was preparing to end her concert with an aerial acrobatic routine when she was pulled offstage and onto a barricade below.
 Her left-side flywire had been activated before the right-side one had been properly attached to her harness.
 She was taken to a local hospital where it was determined that she had not been seriously injured.
 Pink sold a total of 3,000,000 concert tickets on her 2009–10 worldwide tour, according to a statement on behalf of UK tour promoter Marshall Arts.

 In the first week of October 2010, Pink released "Raise Your Glass", the first single from her first compilation album, Greatest Hits...
 So Far!!!.
-The song celebrates a decade since Pink's debut in 2000 and is dedicated to her fans who have been supporting her over the years.
+The song celebrates a decade of solo work, and is dedicated to her fans who have been supporting her over the years.
 The song reached the top of the Billboard Hot 100, becoming Pink's tenth Top 10 hit, and her third number-one on the chart.

 She released the compilation album on November 12, 2010, and almost a month later she released the album's second single, named "Fuckin' Perfect".
 The song reached number two on the Billboard Hot 100, and peaked at number one on the airplay charts in Germany.
 On the German singles chart, the song entered at number seven in March 2011.

 Pink voiced the character of Gloria in Happy Feet Two, which premiered on November 18, 2011, in the United States.
 She also sings the movie's theme song, "Bridge of Light".

 On October 7, 2011, RCA Music Group announced that it would be disbanding Jive Records, along with Arista Records and J Records.
 With the shutdown, Pink and all other artists previously signed to the labels would release any future material through RCA Records.